pujitm/csgo-stuff/config/README.md

 > Allows easier bhopping (auto-bhop, enhanced air-strafe) in a practice server (e.g `map de_inferno` in console).
 I use this to avoid no-clipping short distances (which I find imprecise).

 ## PracticeCfg.cfg
 > Initializes a private server (e.g `map de_inferno` in console) as a private server.
-If you are practicing, this should be the first thing you execute after loading in.
+If you are practicing, this should be the first config you execute after loading in.

 - Enables `sv_cheats`
 - Gives you $60k